turbot/guardrails-docs/docs/guides/hosting-guardrails/installation/workspace-manager/index.md

 While the sample template provides a simple, out-of-the box mechanism for deploying a single workspace, it is merely a starting point.
 You may wish to deploy ALL your workspaces from a single template, so that you can manage versions for all workspaces from a single stack, for instance.

-This template is available at Guardrails Samples Repo [Workspace Manager CloudFormation Template](https://github.com/turbot/guardrails-samples/blob/main/enterprise_installation/workspace_template.yml)
+This template is available at Guardrails sample repo.
+[Workspace Manager CloudFormation Template](https://github.com/turbot/guardrails-samples/blob/main/enterprise_installation/workspace_template.yml)

-Download
+Download the template.

 ![Download Template](/images/docs/guardrails/guides/hosting-guardrails/installation/workspace-manager/github-guardrails-samples-workspace-template-download.png)